swcarpentry/communications/member-blogs/huff_katy.md

 ##  How did you become involved in SWC?

-When I was a graduate student in the Unversity of Madison Wisconsin, my advisor, Paul P.H.
-Wilson, recommended that I watch [this video]().
-Inspired by this, my friends and I in our club, The Hacker Within, created a workshop covering the topics that Greg emphasized as essential for scientists.
+In 2008, when I was a graduate student in the Unversity of Madison Wisconsin, my advisor, Paul P.H.
+Wilson, recommended that I watch [this presentation](https://nanohub.org/resources/1811) that Greg put online while he was a professor at UT.
+Inspired by this, my friends and I, as The Hacker Within, created a workshop covering the topics that Greg emphasized as essential for scientists.
 Shortly thereafter, he found us when we popped up under search for Software Carpentry.
 A forever friendship was born.

 ##  What is your most memorable SWC moment?